Salt of the earth. Best people you could possibly meet.

 You can listen to Mary being interviewed by ABC Radio in 2010 here and the documentary ‘Street Stories – Locked In With Friends‘ which won the Human Rights Media Award in 2005.
 Or you can read the article ‘From coma to comeback: the struggle to care for acquired brain injury patients‘.

 Jack’s grandfather planted the giant pine trees that crown the Amphitheatre.
-He planted them about 60 years ago as “a place for the birds to be when I’m gone”.
+He planted them in the 1950s as “a place for the birds to be when I’m gone”.
 Not sure what ol’ grandfather Nolan would make of the sights and sounds below them trees these days but quite possibly he’d approve.